thePotatoDev-git/Excuse-and-Distraction-Generator/README.md

+*Due to Heroku's new paid tiers, app may not work properly because of the use of third party APIs.
+Thank you for understanding.

 # Excuse-and-Distraction-Generator
 Have a social event you don't wanna go to?
 Generate an excuse to not go and quickly change the subject with a useless fact!